Follow me on TwitterMy Tweets

 As an oil painting BFA candidate in 1987, I made this painting.
 It no longer exists, because a senior student shamed me for liking comics; I’m pretty sure I painted over it.
 The world is not worse off that this … Continue reading

-This week I started working on my new novel Super Human: Into The Fire, the sequel to Super Human.
+This week I started working on my new novel Super Human: Out of Time, the sequel to Super Human.
 The idea for the sequel was born out of a recent tragedy.
 Anxiety is a theme in the first book, and … Continue reading

-I’m proud to announce the release of Super Human on Amazon: You can also find it on Facebook: https://www.facebook.com/superhumanbook/ My editor worked nights and weekends to get this to the world as fast as possible: He got it out so fast … Continue reading
+I’m proud to announce the release of Super Human on Amazon, eBook is free with Kindle Unlimited, otherwise just 99 cents (for a short time): You can also find it on Facebook: https://www.facebook.com/superhumanbook/ My editor worked nights and weekends to get … Continue reading

 I recently happened upon an interesting piece1 by Dr. Charles T. Tart over at the University of California.
 The article discusses the fear of ESP, but— ESP aside— contains remarkable insight into human nature.
 In it, he discusses an interesting … Continue reading